 The least expensive way to get to some of the beaches is the ferry.
 Sadly they don´t all run throughout the year.
 Disappointing because the beaches are a great place to visit at any time.

 One of the few ways to get to the beach, certainly from Tavira or Santa Luzia.
 Note that all the ferries do not run all year.
 It is worth checking this site to see when they are running and where from.
 The three main ferry routes are listed below and we will endeavour to keep the timetables updated

 Quatro Águas to Ilha de Tavira

-The Ferry timetable for April 2017 is listed below :
+The Ferry timetable from October 2017 - March 2018 is listed below :

 Tavira to Ilha de Tavira